-This Roasted Beet Salad with Arugula is a great way to eat beets.
-The peppery green taste of arugula offsets the concentrated sweetness of the beets to perfection, while the nuts add protein.
-An added plus is that arugula is a member of the cruciferous family of super veggies.
+This salad offers a great way to eat beets.
+The peppery green taste of arugula offsets the concentrated sweetness of the beets to perfection, while the seeds add protein.
+An added plus is... that arugula is a member of the cruciferous family of super veggies.
 Not only is it delicious, it’s also very good for you.
-I like to use small Italian or wild arugula, if I can find it, for its bright, spicy taste.
-If your beets come with leaves, don’ throw them away, keep them to use like spinach or shred them and add them to the salad.
+If your beets come with leaves, don’ throw them away — keep them to use like spinach or shred them and add them to the salad.
 For extra protein, try crumbling some goat or feta cheese over the salad before serving.

-6. Arrange the arugula in a bowl with a well in the center.
+Arrange the arugula in a bowl with a well in the center.
 Pile the beets into the well and sprinkle with the toasted sunflower seeds and remaining cilantro.
-When you are ready to eat, toss the beets and the greens together and serve.
+When you are ready to eat, toss the beets and the greens together, and serve.

 Beets are so good for us.
 If you are tired and pressed for time, keep some vacuum-packed boiled beets in your fridge.
 They are delicious, vinegar-free and the nearest thing to cooking them yourself.